IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_features_info.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  guid (True, str, None)
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

+  tags (False, str, None)
+    Filter the resources to be returned based on the associated tags.
+Specify the parameter as a list of comma separated tags.
+Returns resources associated with any of the specified tags.

   segments (False, list, None)
     Filter features by a list of comma separated segments.

+  offset (False, int, None)
+    The number of records to skip.
+By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
+Use `offset` with `limit` to page through the available records.

   includes (False, list, None)
     Include the associated collections or targeting rules details in the response.

-  tags (False, str, None)
-    Filter the resources to be returned based on the associated tags.
-Specify the parameter as a list of comma separated tags.
-Returns resources associated with any of the specified tags.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

   limit (False, int, None)